 Ireland’s participation in the soccer World Cup in Italy in 1990, 30 years ago, was a defining time for the country, leading to community bonding, national pride and general elation.

 Jack Charlton, alas no longer with us, became an object of national veneration for getting us so far in the competition before Italy put a stop to our gallop.
 The Irish fans distinguished themselves as fans and revellers; even when we lost, we won.

 Colm Tóibín and Eamon Dunphy were there as journalists, and they had an interesting time!

-Colm Tóibín and Eamon Dunphy will participate in this event via video.
+Colm Tóibín and Eamon Dunphy participated in this event via video.